openforis/sepal-doc/docs/source/cookbook/optical_mosaic.rst

 Sources
 ^^^^^^^

 As mentioned in the introduction, a mosaic uses different raster datasets that can be obtained from multiple sources.
 SEPAL allows you to select data from multiple entry points.
-Below, you can find a description of these sources (click on the link to see the corresponding dataset information):
+Below, you can find a description of these sources (select a link to see the corresponding dataset information):

 -   :guilabel:`L8`: `Landsat 8 Tier 1 <https://developers.google.com/earth-engine/datasets/catalog/LANDSAT_LC08_C01_T1>`__.
 Landsat scenes with the highest available data quality are placed into Tier 1 and considered suitable for time-series processing analysis.
-Tier 1 includes Level-1 Precision Terrain (L1TP) processed data that have well-characterized radiometry and are inter-calibrated across the different Landsat sensors.
+Tier 1 includes Level-1 Precision Terrain (L1TP) processed data that have well-characterized radiometry and are intercalibrated across the different Landsat sensors.
 The geo-registration of Tier 1 scenes will be consistent and within prescribed tolerances (<=12 m root mean square error [RMSE]).
-All Tier 1 Landsat data can be considered consistent and inter-calibrated (regardless of the sensor used) across the full collection.
+All Tier 1 Landsat data can be considered consistent and intercalibrated (regardless of the sensor used) across the full collection.

     .. line-break::